r-ym/r-ym.github.io/_books/the_marriage_of_cadmus_and_harmony.md

 ---
-"\uFEFFauthors": Roberto Calasso
+author: Roberto Calasso
 title: The Marriage of Cadmus and Harmony
-layout: post
+layout: book
 ---